Constance Kassor (she/her)

 About

-Dr. Constance Kassor teaches courses on Buddhist thought and Asian religious traditions.
-Her research primarily focuses on Tibetan Buddhist philosophy, and her forthcoming book, Accounting for Awakened Awareness, explores the philosophy of the 15th-century Tibetan scholar Gorampa Sonam Senge.
-She has spent several years living with Buddhist communities in India and Nepal, and she regularly offers courses at LU that involve travel to these countries.
+I teach courses on Buddhist thought and Asian religious traditions.
+My research primarily focuses on Tibetan Buddhist philosophy, and my forthcoming book, Accounting for Awakened Awareness, explores the Madhyamaka philosophy of the 15th-century Tibetan scholar Gorampa Sonam Senge.

 Education